lauracabtay/CodeFirstGirls-Text-Based-Game/README.md

 # CodeFirstGirls-Text-Based-Game
-Text-based game using the basic of JavaScript
+Text-based game using the basic of JavaScript: prompts, alerts and if/else statements.